Bluetooth gateway

 The device can also be controlled over MQTT with a simplified BLE write command.

-# Example command to set the SwitchBot state to ON:
+# Set the SwitchBot Bot state to ON:

 mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT -m '{